toabey/deck.gl/shaderlib/README.md

 # shaderlib

-A set of reuseable shader functions that can be imported individually using `glslify`.
+A set of reuseable shader functions that can be imported individually.
 Sometimes accompanied by javascript code that can be used to calculate necessary parameters in app before using the shaders.

 ## Projections